Stock events for Matador Resources Co. (MTDR)

 Overview of Matador Resources Co.’s business

 Matador Resources Company is an independent energy company focused on the exploration, development, production, and acquisition of oil and natural gas resources in the United States.
-The company's major products include light sweet crude oil and natural gas, and it conducts midstream operations through San Mateo Midstream, LLC, providing services to both its upstream operations and third parties.
+It operates in the Energy sector, specifically in the Oil & Gas Exploration & Production industry.
+Matador's major products include crude oil, natural gas, and natural gas liquids (NGLs).
+The company also owns and operates midstream assets, providing natural gas processing, oil transportation, and gathering and disposal services for natural gas, oil, and produced water, both for its own operations and to third parties.

 MTDR’s Geographic footprint

-Matador Resources Company's operations are primarily focused on the Wolfcamp and Bone Spring plays within the Delaware Basin, located in Southeast New Mexico and West Texas.
+Matador Resources Co.'s operations are primarily focused on the oil and liquids-rich Wolfcamp and Bone Spring plays within the Delaware Basin, located in Southeast New Mexico and West Texas.
 The company also maintains operations in the Haynesville shale and Cotton Valley plays in Northwest Louisiana.

 MTDR Corporate Image Assessment